SSWConsulting/SSW.Rules.Content/rules/zigbee-design-principles/rule.md

 For more than 70, setup additional mesh controllers.

 By following these Zigbee design principles, users can ensure that their Control4 smart home network is stable, reliable, and secure.

+You can learn more about the above at http://ctrl4.co/zigbee-infographic